georgeweigt/eigenmath/README.md

 #

-Eigenmath uses UTF-8 encoding.
+Eigenmath uses UTF-8 encoding to display Greek letters and other symbols.
 The terminal window should have UTF-8 enabled.

 To build and run